karmaniverous/rrstack/README.md

 ## Bounds and clamp semantics

 - Cascade and ties
-  - Later rules override earlier rules at covered instants.
+  - Later rules override earlier ones at covered instants.
 If a blackout and an active rule both start at the same instant, the later rule in the list wins for that instant (and its duration).

 - Domain clamps (starts/ends)
   - RRStack maps `options.starts` to RRULE `dtstart` and `options.ends` to RRULE `until`.
 RRULE’s `until` is inclusive of the last start; i.e., a start that is exactly equal to `until` may still occur.
 Plan clamps with this inclusive behavior in mind.
   - Intervals produced by RRStack are evaluated as half‑open `[start, end)`.
 In `'s'` timeUnit mode, RRStack rounds computed ends up to the next integer second to avoid boundary false negatives.

 - getEffectiveBounds
   - `start` is the first instant the cascade is active (omitted when the cascade is open‑start and already active from the domain minimum).
   - `end` is the last instant after which the cascade is not active anymore.
 For open‑ended coverage, `end` is omitted (`undefined`).
   - Internally, the latest bound is determined relative to a far‑future probe: for closed schedules, this yields the last finite active end; for truly open‑ended actives, `end` remains `undefined`.

 - Time zones and DST
   - All coverage (including end arithmetic) is computed in the rule’s IANA time zone.
 In `'s'` mode, duration spans remain exact integer seconds across DST transitions (e.g., 3600 seconds for a 1‑hour rule).

 ## Version handling